 How DTB is written

-DTB articles aim to provide healthcare professionals with practical and impartial advice on treatment.
+Drug and Therapeutics Bulletin (DTB) articles provide healthcare professionals with practical and impartial advice on treatment.
 The way DTB produces articles has been gradually refined since it started in 1962, but the essential principles have remained unchanged.

 DTB content is produced by the BMJ Evidence Centre and involves collaboration across an in-house team of medical and scientific editors that includes doctors, pharmacists and graduates with science background, external editors and external commentators.